MingYuanKee/htx-onboardingsystem/README.md

 Run this line in git cmd:<br>
 db.onboardingtasks.find().pretty()<br>

-No tasks should be created for that employee:
+No task should be created for that employee:
 ![image](https://github.com/user-attachments/assets/9871555d-548a-4760-9627-eb7b5b1fe186)